 On the 6th Day: Mum’s first heavenly birthday

-Lunch in honour of my mum whose first heavenly birthday fell on the shortest day of the year, 21st December.
+Lunch in honour of my mum whose heavenly birthday falls on the shortest day of the year, 21st December.
 She enjoyed a punctuating snack at any time of day so this small plate of an old favourite delicacy of Mushroom and Nut paté, with stilton cheese and slices of miniature pixie loaves in all their perfection fit the bill.
 Like the tiny Hovis loaves from a bygone Bolton bakery and as much a treat now as then.
 Happy Birthday Betty.

 On the 7th Day: I think I’m going back

 Sometimes you shouldn’t go back to a favourite haunt that has changed hands, but in the case of The Lancrigg Country House Hotel in Grasmere, going back can be better, or at least just as good.
 New life has been breathed into this oldie but goldie.
 It has lost none of its charm whilst moving with the times, delighting folks since Dorothy and William Wordsworth hung out there.
-The Lake District remains a special place.
+Discovered in my youth, The Lake District remains a special place.

 On the 8th Day: Carvetii coffee